Herman Ehrenberg: Siege of Bexar

 The Greys joined the Texian Army outside San Antonio de Bexar (now San Antonio, Texas).
 The Texians had laid siege to the city, trapping Mexican General Martin Perfecto de Cos and his troops.
 On December 5, the Texians attacked.
 Ehrenberg's company followed the San Antonio River into town and made their way to the central square.
 As they neared the square, Mexican soldiers opened fire.
 Ehrenberg and several others entered a stone guardhouse which soon bore the brunt of fire from Mexican artillery.

 Unwilling to return to the streets, where there was no cover, Texians began fighting from house to house.
 Ehrenberg's small group exchanged fire with forces on the other side of the street.
-One of Ehrenberg's companions was seriously wounded by one before they realized that neither group contained Mexican soldiers.
-Determined to join forces again, the men dug a trench to allow for safe passage from house to the other.
-Fighting continued for three days as the Texians consolidated their positions and worked their way towards the center of town.
+One of Ehrenberg's companions was seriously wounded by one before they realized neither group contained Mexican soldiers.
+Determined to join forces again, the men dug a trench to allow for safe passage from one house to the other.
+Fighting continued for three days as the Texians consolidated their positions and worked toward the town center.
 Cos surrendered on December 11 and led his troops back to the Mexican interior.